typedb/typedb-benchmark/simulation/coverage_spec.md

 ### Attributes

-- [ ] Relation to attribute
+- [x] Attribute playing a (non-implicit) role in a relation
 - [x] Attribute of attribute
 - [ ] ~~Attribute of attribute of attribute~~
 - [x] Attribute hierarchies
 - [ ] All attribute datatypes
-- Implicit relations,
+- Implicit relations:
   - [ ] adding new roleplayers to them
   - [x] adding attributes to them
 - [x] Regex for strings